 The terms of the 2013 Bonds indenture require the trustee to establish and maintain a parity reserve fund.
 The parity reserve fund means, as of any date on which it is calculated with respect to any issue of Parity Lien Bonds, the least of (a) 10% of the principal amount of said Parity Lien Bonds, (b) the maximum annual debt service for the current or any subsequent year on all Parity Lien Bonds or (c) 125% of the average annual debt service on all Parity Lien Bonds.
-As of June 30, 2019, the City has outstanding \$17,700 aggregate principal amount of 2013 Refunding Bonds which is payable on parity with the outstanding \$54,980 aggregate principal amount of 2013 Bonds.
-The 2013 Bonds mature in regularly increasing amounts ranging from \$1,235 to \$3,795 annually from FY 2019-20 to FY 2042-43.
+The 2013 Bonds mature in regularly increasing amounts ranging from \$1,300 to \$3,795 annually from FY 2020-21 to FY 2042-43.
+Outstanding principal balance at June 30, 2020 was \$53,745.

-The 2013 Bonds has an optional redemption on and after February 1, 2024.
+The 2013 Bonds have an optional redemption on and after February 1, 2024.
 The 2013 Bonds maturing on February 1, 2039 and February 1, 2043 are subject to mandatory sinking fund redemption from mandatory sinking account payments set aside in the Parity Obligation Payment Fund.